Skip to main content

 Step 6: High Availability

-Configure the high availability level of your virtual machine.
+Configure the high availability level for your virtual machine.

 tip

-For more information on high availability configuration and the different modes available, consult the dedicated guide: Managing high availability of a virtual machine
+For more information on configuring high availability and the different available modes, refer to the dedicated guide: Managing high availability for a virtual machine

-Review your entire configuration before creating the virtual machine.
+Review your complete configuration before creating the virtual machine.

 • General information (name, CPU, RAM)